South Carolina Highway 700

 South Carolina Highway 700 (SC 700) is a 20.380 mi state highway in the U.S. state of South Carolina.
-Known for most of its length as Maybank Highway, the state highway travels from a dead end in Rockville east to U.S. Route 17 (US 17) in Charleston.
+Known for most of its length as Maybank Highway, the highway is named after Burnet R. Maybank.
+The state highway travels from a dead end in Rockville east to U.S. Route 17 (US 17) in Charleston.
 SC 700 connects Charleston with James Island, Johns Island, and Wadmalaw Island in southwestern Charleston County.